-Where, as a result of past events, there may be an outflow of resources embodying future economic benefits in settlement of: (a) a present obligation; or (b) a possible obligation whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the enterprise, and there is a present obligation that probably requires an outflow of outflow resources, there is a possible obligation or a present obligation that may, but probably will not, require an outflow of resources, there is a possible obligation or a present obligation where the likelihood of an outflow of resources is remote, a provision is recognised (paragraph 14); and no provision is recognised (paragraph 27); and no provision is recognised (paragraph 27); and disclosures are required for the provision (paragraphs 84 and 85). disclosures are required for the contingent liability (paragraph 86). no disclosure is required (paragraph 86).
+Where, as a result of past events, there may be an outflow of resources embodying future economic benefits in settlement of: (a) a present obligation; or (b) a possible obligation whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.

+There is a present obligation that probably requires an outflow of outflow resources.
+There is a possible obligation or a present obligation that may, but probably will not, require an outflow of resources.
+There is a possible obligation or a present obligation where the likelihood of an outflow of resources is remote.
+A provision is recognised (paragraph 14).
+No provision is recognised (paragraph 27).
+No provision is recognised (paragraph 27).
+Disclosures are required for the provision (paragraphs 84 and 85).
+Disclosures are required for the contingent liability (paragraph 86).
+No disclosure is required (paragraph 86).